-- 1. Declaration a scanned copy of the signed Declaration Form. - 2.
-Statement by a warranted Architect or Engineer - - Identifying the useful floor area eligible for reimbursement (in square metres) accompanied by a site plan of such floor area. - Photographic evidence of the building (from the façade) - Describing the property including number of floors - Listing the interventions being proposed and specifying the projected reduction in Primary Energy Demand achievable through the proposed interventions. - In those cases where no planning and other permits are required, the statement shall confirm such. - In those cases where the investment leads to a PED reduction of at least 40%, the statement shall confirm that the investment is to improve the energy performance of the building beyond the level imposed by minimum energy performance standards qualifying as Union standards entering into force within less than 18 months from the moment the investment is implemented and finalised. - 3.
-Compliance Certificate/s issued by the Commissioner for Revenue (CfR) a certificate/s issued not earlier than three months from the date of the application, by the Office of the Commissioner for Revenue (CfR) covering Income Tax, VAT and Final Settlement and of Social Security Contributions Compliance Certificates confirming that the Applicant has no liabilities or is otherwise honouring an agreement for settling any outstanding amounts.
+1. Declaration - a scanned copy of the signed Declaration Form.

+- 2. Statement by a warranted Architect or Engineer - o Identifying the useful floor area eligible for reimbursement (in square metres) accompanied by a site plan of such floor area. - Photographic evidence of the building (from the façade) - Describing the property including number of floors - Listing the interventions being proposed and specifying the projected reduction in Primary Energy Demand achievable through the proposed interventions. - In those cases where no planning and other permits are required, the statement shall confirm such. - In those cases where the investment leads to a PED reduction of at least 40%, the statement shall confirm that the investment is to improve the energy performance of the building beyond the level imposed by minimum energy performance standards qualifying as Union standards entering into force within less than 18 months from the moment the investment is implemented and finalised. - 3.
+Compliance Certificate/s issued by the Malta Tax and Customs Administration (MTCA) - a certificate/s issued not earlier than three months from the date of the application which contains no pending liabilities or returns; or is covered by an agreement which is being honoured, by the Malta Tax and Customs Administration (MTCA) covering Income Tax, VAT and Final Settlement and of Social Security Contributions Compliance Certificates.